vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/03_Temple_history/02_9th_to_17th_CE/20_TIRUMALA_UNDER_THE_SALUVA_DYNASTY_OF.md

   <tr>
    <td>626-TT.
    </td>
-   <td>This record of the next year refers to the procession taken to the Navalurru mantapam and refers to the temple staff which included the Tiruppanipillai, Lachchinaikkarar, reciters of the Prabandham, Kanganippan, bearers of the vahanams, the Adhikari, Pachachadikkarars, lamp lighters, Vinnapam- seyvars, supplier of fire wood, proclaimer, dance-master, time-keeper, dancers, drummers, pipers, songsters, potters, sculptors and watchmen.
+   <td>This record of the next year refers to the procession taken to the Navalurru mantapam and refers to the temple staff which included the Tiruppanipillai, Lachchinaikkarar, reciters of the Prabandham, Kanganippan, bearers of the vahanams, the Adhikari, Pachachadikkarars, lamp lighters, Vinnapamseyvars, supplier of fire wood, proclaimer, dance-master, time-keeper, dancers, drummers, pipers, songsters, potters, sculptors and watchmen.
    </td>
   </tr>
   <tr>
    <td>336-TT.
    </td>
-   <td>This is a record of 1496 A.D. which mentions the practice of smearing Pulugu-kappu to the bodies of Sri Venkatesvara and Alarmelmangai Nachchimar during the Pulugukappu- murai on alternative Fridays.
+   <td>This is a record of 1496 A.D. which mentions the practice of smearing Pulugu-kappu to the bodies of Sri Venkatesvara and Alarmelmangai Nachchimar during the Pulugukappumurai on alternative Fridays.
    </td>
   </tr>
   <tr>